Photo works published in magazines

 Myth, magic and modernity and India is back in and with the Palace of the Winds, colorful exotic and exciting cities, the many faces of the hip subcontinent are both fascination and inspiration.
 The north of India discovered for you with the photographs with their unforgettable experiences such as the photographers pictures of the country to know the world from its most exciting side.
 For the first time one can read about the insights by the photographer and it is a region of fascinating contrasts in the Golden triangle between Delhi, Jaipur and Agra, where magical splendor and fascinating modernity mix.
-New Delhi the capital of India with its thousand year old history, is also the city with the most sights.
+New Delhi the capital of India with its thousand year old history, is also the city with the most sights and also many beggars.
 Here, among the ruined fortifications of the old fort of Purana Quila, during the last excavations, it was discovered that the city is equated with Indra-Prastha, the legendary metropolis of the Aryans.
 However, the first historical records date back long time ago, when the Rajput princes were based in the city.
 Prithviraj, the last Hindu king who ruled Delhi lost his life in a battle almost 1000 years ago.
 Until the British colonial rule then ruled by Muslim rulers.
 Today's Delhi consists of two distinct parts. on the one hand the Old Delhi with its typically oriental quarters, its narrow streets and bazaars, its temples, mosques and other historical monuments.
 On the other hand, the New Delhi, which was created symmetrically as a garden city.
 Here, among the tombs and mausoleums, memorial sites of noble rulers and kings, Delhi is as it was designed by the British. wide boulevards, pristine gardens, scattered colonial summer houses and shady avenues.
 The Rajpath Boulevard begins at the Indian Gate and runs past the imposing Parliament building dead straight to the gates of the Rahtrapati Bhawan Palace, the residence of former viceroys.
 In Mumbai the photographer was located above one of the slums at a small staircase leads directly into a alley to the houses.
 There are a few stone walls, others consist of corrugated iron and others have a large plastic tarpaulin instead of a roof seeing an outdoor laundry filled with water or soap.
 Bedlakes, towels, uniforms for cooks and waiters, colorful shirts and pants fluttering on long clotheslines to dry and between the stone arches stand men and women, washing one piece of cloth by hand for an hour and all day hands in soapy water.
 A few leeches are taken from a leash where a woman carries them in a large basket on her head to a dugout.
 But not everything is clean in India.
 Generally tourist stomachs are simply not prepared for a country like India and no matter how hard you try to keep all hygienic rules and not get sick, nearly every Indian traveler will ultimately suffer from a diarrhea.
 Hygiene in India is undoubtedly a difficult topic for travelers.
 This not only concerns food, tap water or toilets, but also accommodations.
 In fact, you can stay in India very well and cheaply, especially in the touristically developed areas.
 Still, it does not hurt to pick up a few more rupees now and then to avoid stained bed sheets and bed bugs.
 Anyone who still has to look at the money, the photographer recommends for your own well-being always a silk sleeping bag or an in-bed sleeping bag to have in your luggage.
 One of the other classic situation as a traveler in India is the misunderstanding of the 'Yes'.
 When waving a rickshaw on the roadside and call the friendly driver a destination, then he nods, we negotiate to the mark for the transport price and then the traveler climb the rickshaw.
 But after a while one will see that he drives in a circle.
 Of course, the rickshaw driver does not know where the traveler want to go.
-Had he not nodded "Yes, no problem" or an approving nod in India does not always mean "yes".
+Had he not nodded "Yes, no problem" or an approving nod in India does not always mean "Yes".
 Saying no to the Indians is not very special.
 If you ask in India for the way, so you will always get directions, no matter whether the questioned him really knows.
 Saying no is frowned upon in India and you are always friendly, helpful and obedient to guests.
 It is therefore always suitable to use a map with Indian script to aid in visualizing the goal.

 Rituals in India